itec78/aprs2traccar/README.md

 ### Traccar

 Create a device with arbitrary identifier.
-Add a device attribute with Name = `TRACCAR_KEYWORD` and value = callsign you intend to track.
+Add a device attribute with name = `TRACCAR_KEYWORD` and value = callsign you intend to track.
 Wait `TRACCAR_INTERVAL` seconds in order for the changes takes effect.